-Elliott Wave Trading Strategies: DAX 40, FTSE 100, EUROSTOXX 50, Dollar, GBP/USD, EUR/USD [Video]
+Elliott Wave Trading Strategies: DAX 40, FTSE 100, EUROSTOXX 50, dollar, GBP/USD, EUR/USD [Video]

-European Stock Market Daily News Headlines: US CPI data end of the trading session
+European Stock Market Daily News Headlines: UK chancellor axes most of mini-budget tax cuts.

-Market Indices Overview: Just be mindful of a corrective rally as Wave (c) of ii)
+Market Indices Overview:Bullish, but an bear market corrective rally for Euro indices and Forex.

 Video chapters